thatstoasty/mog/README.md

 # Place a paragraph in the bottom right corner of a 30x80 cell space.
 block = place(30, 80, mog.right, mog.bottom, fancy_styled_paragraph)
 ```

-You can also style the whitespace.
-For details, see [the docs][docs].

 ### Rendering Tables